urgent-challenge/urgent2026_challenge_track2/README.md

-# urgent 2026 challenge (track 2: speech quality assessment)
+# urgent 2026 challenge (track 2)

+This track focuses on predicting the Mean Opinion Score (MOS) of speech processed by **speech enhancement systems**.

 ## Data